Employee Misconduct Policy

 PERFORMANCE IMPROVEMENT PLAN (PIP)

-A performance improvement plan (or “PIP”) is generally used where issues have been identiﬁed in an employee’s performance that need to be improved.
+A performance improvement plan (or “PIP”) is generally used where issues have been identiﬁed in an employee’s performance that needs to be improved.
 A PIP will set clear goals or targets that the employee is expected to meet by certain dates.
 The Company will review the employee’s performance during the period of the PIP and assist the employee in trying to improve their performance.
 If the employee’s improvement does not improve the employee may be required to attend a disciplinary meeting and may be issued a written warning.
 If the employee’s performance does not improve after being issued one or more warnings, they may be required to attend a disciplinary meeting and (if no reasonable excuse can be given for the failure to improve) their employment may be terminated.

 In the event that the Company has serious concerns about an employee’s performance or conduct, a written warning may be issued to the employee.
-This may (but will not necessarily) occur following continued or repeated behaviour raised in earlier informal counselling or in a verbal warning.
+This may (but will not necessarily) occur following continued or repeated behavior raised in earlier informal counseling or in a verbal warning.
 There may be instances where a written warning may be issued in the ﬁrst instance, based on the seriousness of the poor performance or conduct.

 A written warning will generally inform the employee: